 To strengthen the Company's ability to attract and retain key employees and to furnish additional incentives to such persons by encouraging them to become owners of Common Stock, the Board of Directors and the shareholders of the Company adopted the Plan in 1992.
 The Plan initially covered the issuance of up to 1,500,000 shares of Common Stock, which amount was increased to 3,375,000 shares of Common Stock as the result of two stock splits, effected in the form of 50% stock dividends.
-In May 1993 the Compensation Committee of the Board of Directors approved an amendment to the Plan which gave the Compensation Committee greater flexibility to make determinations regarding the vesting and exercise of stock options granted pursuant to the Plan upon the death, disability, or retirement of a participant.
-In addition, the amendment to the Plan allowed all stock options granted to become immediately vested and exercisable at the election of a participant upon a material change in control of the Company.
-Under Section 162(m) of the Internal Revenue Code, a limitation was placed on tax deductions of any publicly-held corporation for individual compensation to certain executives of such corporation exceeding \$1,000,000 in any taxable year, unless compensation is performance-based.
-It is intended that the Plan meet the performance-based compensation exception to the limitation on deductions.
+In May 1995, the Board of Directors of the Company, relying upon the recommendation of the Compensation Committee of the Board of Directors, approved an amendment to the Plan increasing the number of shares of Common Stock which may be issued under the Plan from 3,375,000 to 5,375,000.
 At the Annual Meeting, the shareholders of the Company are being asked to approve such amendment.

-As of June 29, 1994, options to purchase an aggregate of 1,500,088 shares of Common Stock had been granted pursuant to the Plan, all of which were granted in fiscal 1994 and remain outstanding, and 1,874,912 shares remain available for future grant.
-As of June 29, 1994, the market value of all shares of Common Stock subject to outstanding options granted pursuant to the Plan was \$31,501,848 (based upon the closing sale price of Common Stock as reported on the New York Stock Exchange on such date).
-As of June 29, 1994, Norman E. Brinker, Ronald A. McDougall, Creed L. Ford, III, Debra L. Smithart and Douglas H. Brooks had been granted options covering an aggregate of 202,500; 202,500; 56,250; 56,250 and 45,000 shares of Common Stock pursuant to the Plan, respectively.
-Since adoption of the Plan in 1992, all current executive officers, as a group, have been granted 757,500 options covering shares of Common Stock pursuant to the Plan.
+As of June 28, 1995, options to purchase an aggregate of 2,757,062 shares of Common Stock had been granted pursuant to the Plan and 617,938 shares remain available for future grant.
+As of June 28, 1995, the market value of all shares of Common Stock subject to outstanding options granted pursuant to the Plan was \$47,909,165 (based upon the closing sale price of Common Stock as reported on the New York Stock Exchange on such date).
+As of June 28, 1995, Norman E. Brinker, Ronald A. McDougall, Creed L. Ford, III, Debra L. Smithart and Douglas H. Brooks had been granted options covering an aggregate of 327,500; 327,500; 86,250; 86,250 and 75,000 shares of Common Stock pursuant to the Plan, respectively.
+Since adoption of the Plan in 1992, all current executive officers, as a group, have been granted 1,214,500 options covering shares of Common Stock pursuant to the Plan.